Search for a rare disease

 Other search option(s)

-Prenatal screening should be discussed for families with a proband having a pathogenic mutation.
+Prenatal screening should be discussed in families with a proband having a pathogenic mutation.

 Management and treatment

 Management is mainly symptomatic, focused on optimizing each patient's abilities through a multidisciplinary approach.
 Attention should be paid to scoliosis and the development of spasticity, as well as to effective communication strategies.
 Psychosocial support for families is essential.
 Pharmacological approaches aim at improving sleep disturbances, breathing disturbances, seizures, stereotypic movements and general well-being.
 As RTT patients have an increased risk of life-threatening arrhythmias associated with a prolonged QT interval, avoidance of a number of drugs is recommended (e.g. macrolide antibiotics).

 The clinical picture evolves in stages over a number of years.
 Patients have been reported to live into middle age and beyond.

 - Français (2017, pdf)